Reviews You Can Rely On

 Doesn't fit all heads well

 The Lazer Tonic Kineticore is a stylish, lightweight helmet that is sure to appeal to most road riders, but especially those shopping on a tight budget.
 This helmet costs a fraction of the other award winners in our lineup, yet still offers many of the key benefits of those higher-performing options.
 Tipping the scales at a mere 296 grams (for a size Large), it is one of the lightest helmets in our lineup.
 Shaving off a few grams seemed to noticeably reduce neck fatigue, particularly over the course of long rides.
 We appreciated the head retention system, which features thick contact areas over the temples to combat this common pressure point.
-We particularly loved the adjustability of Lazer's TurnSys adjustment system, which features easy-to-turn dials and a cradle that shifts vertically to accommodate most heads.
+“I particularly loved the Lazer's adjustment system, which features easy-to-turn dials and a cradle that shifts vertically to accommodate many head shapes, including mine,” notes our tester.

 While the Tonic Kineticore fit the head of our lead tester well, this helmet is far from the most comfortable option we tested.
 Even though the shape seems to be perfect for those with more rounded skulls, we recognized that despite the additional padding, the helmet narrows at the temples in a way that could present a problem spot for other head shapes.
 But our biggest complaint with this helmet is the mediocre ventilation, as the 28 vents don't provide as much airflow as one might expect.
-This may be an area one might expect a budget helmet to suffer, and it is to be expected that this helmet doesn't perform as well as the top-end contenders we pitted it against.
-So, despite our complaints, we still would wholeheartedly recommend the Tonic Kineticore to anyone looking to save some money while still getting a truly great helmet.
-If you don't mind a helmet without high-end aerodynamics, the Smith Persist Mips is comfortable and durable, ideal for those with a tighter budget.
+Despite our complaints, we still would wholeheartedly recommend the Tonic Kineticore to anyone looking to save some money while still getting a truly great helmet.
+If you don't mind a helmet without high-end aerodynamics, the Smith Persist MIPS is comfortable and durable, ideal for those with a tighter budget.

 Read more: Lazer Tonic Kineticore review